pquentin/blog/content/2017-11-01_asynchronous_io_js_vs_python.md

       } catch(e) {
         v = await downloadFallbackData(url);
       }
-      return processDataInWorker(v);
+      return await processDataInWorker(v);
     }

+This has three benefits.

-This is much clearer and allows you to use familiar tools that you use in the rest of your code, such as try/catch blocks.
-This allows other programmers coming from other languages to get up to speed quickly, and makes the code easier to reason about.
-And it's fully compatible with promises, in the sense you can simply await on a promise not only on an `async function`.
+ * You can use existing idioms such as try/catch blocks.
+ * Programmers coming from other languages can get up to speed quickly.
+ * It's fully compatible with promises, in the sense you can simply await on a promise, not only on an async function.

-And it's now nearly identical to the Python equivalent:
+And it's now identical to the Python equivalent:

     async def getProcessedData(url):
         try: